Fall 2017 Message from

 As always, if you have any ideas for programs or newsletter articles, we encourage you to reach out to us and share them.
 Thank you for your continued support of the Dane County Historical Society!

-The Dane County Historical Society was incorporated as an affiliate of the State Historical Society on January 16, 1961.
-We're a private, non-profit, tax-exempt 501 (c)(3) organization.
+The Dane County Historical Society is a non-profit organization.
 Our primary mission is education: promoting an awareness of Dane County’s rich heritage, thus aiding in its preservation.
-One hundred percent of our budget goes toward carrying out our mission.
-We carry out this mission through our programs and publications.
+We carry out this mission through our special events, programs, and publications.

 Much of the collection is available for searching via the Dane County Historical Society website.
 The Records Center is not open for walk-ins or general browsing of the collection.
 A complete list of resources can be found by viewing our Research and Resources.
 If you find a specific item in the catalog that you would like to view or learn more about, please Contact the Society.